Tufts students are diverse in more ways than one.

 Racial and Ethnic Diversity

 About 50 percent of US undergraduate students identify as students of color.
-Incoming first-year students of color participate in peer leadership programs through the Africana Center, Latinx Center, Indigenous Center, and Asian American Center.
-Additionally, the Africana Center coordinates SQUAD (Students’ Quest for Unity in the African Diaspora), an optional pre-orientation program for incoming students focused on Black perspectives and experiences.
+Many first-year students participate in peer leadership programs through the Africana Center, Latinx Center, Indigenous Center, and Asian American Center.
+Additionally, the Africana Center coordinates Students' Quest for Unity in the African Diaspora (SQUAD), an optional pre-orientation program for incoming students focused on Black perspectives and experiences.
 Sophomores, juniors, and seniors are welcome to explore special interest housing, including Capen House, La Casa Latina, and Russian/Slavic Culture House.

 Cultural organizations celebrate their identities through annual events such as the Black Showcase, Association of Latin American Students (ALAS) Culture Show, and Tufts Association of South Asians (TASA) Culture Show.
 These events highlight some of Tufts’ talented performance groups and allow them to share a piece of their cultures with the larger community.
 Student-run clubs and organizations on campus include the African Student Organization, Arab Students Association, Association of Multiracial People, Black Student Union, Cape Verdean Students Association, Caribbean Student Organization, Chinese Students Association, Filipinx Student Union, Indigenous Students’ Organization, Italian Club, Japanese Culture Club, Vietnamese Students Club – and the list goes on.